just1ncannady/AlexaInSpace2022/_sources/Unit6-Communication-Through-Internet/IP-Addresses-and-Domain-Names.rst

         recipient’s messages.
 Initially, this variable is given the value <b><i>EMPTY_MAIL_BOX</i></b> to signify that there are no messages waiting for that recipient.
 When the recipient receives a message, it is put into the recipient’s mailbox.
 A typical message might be <i><b>sender1:7.13:hello</b></i>.
-This means that the message “hello” was sent by “sender1” at IP address “7.13”.
+This means that the message “hello” was sent by “sender1” at <span class="hover vocab yui-wk-div" data-id='IP address'>IP address</span> “7.13”.
 When the recipient retrieves the message from mailbox, it replaces it with <i><b>EMPTY_MAIL_BOX</b></i> to signify that the mailbox is empty again.
         In pseudocode, this is how this algorithm works:
       </p>